gohugoio/hugo/docs/content/en/hugo-modules/configuration.md

 disable
 : Set to `true` to disable the module while keeping any version info in the `go.*` files.

+noMounts {{< new-in "0.84.2" >}}
+:  Do not mount any folder in this import.

+noVendor
+:  Never vendor this import (only allowed in main project).

 {{< gomodules-info >}}